isomerpages/moe-tanglinsec/index.md

           url: /achieversday/
   - infopic:
       title: Principal's Message
-      description: “Yesterday is history.
+      description: "“Yesterday is history.
 Tomorrow is a mystery.
 Today is a gift.
-That is why it is called the present.”
-Yesterday.[...]
+        That is why it is called the present.” "
       button: Read More
       url: /about-us/principalmessage/
       image: /images/Tanglin Principal.jpg